scrapy/scrapy/docs/topics/spiders.rst

        generate Requests for each url in :attr:`start_urls`.

        If you want to change the Requests used to start scraping a domain, this is the method to override.
-For example, if you need to start by login in using a POST request, you could do::
+For example, if you need to start by logging in using a POST request, you could do::

            def start_requests(self):